Khangnguyen04/seattle-crime-data/README.md

   This bar chart compares the trends in offense types before (2008-2014) and after (2015-present) the MCPP was implemented in 2015

-  * If we continuously see more and more offenses reported every year, the MCPP seems to be doing well in acknowledging crime
+  * If we continuously see more and more offenses reported every year, the MCPP seems to be doing well in reporting crime, or more offenses are taking place each year

   ## Analysis 6 Results